Academic Policies, Procedures, and Regulations

 Non-credit seeking students:

-Not all students who study at PICA are required to obtain a transcript.
+Not all students who study at PICA seek U.S. university level credits.
 Some students may choose to take courses for personal enrichment.
-Students choosing to study at PICA without receiving university credits may not switch to credit-seeking status after classes have commenced.
+Students choosing to study at PICA without receiving university credits may not switch to credit-seeking status once classes have commenced.
 All students are required to complete course work and attend classes.
+Failure to engage in regular class attendance (whether taking classes for credit or not) can lead to exclusion from the PICA program which would include vacating student-arranged housing.

 One credit hour indicates a minimum of 50 minutes of class time per week.
 Most academic offerings are 3 credit hour courses, requiring 45 contact hours per semester.
 Studio Art courses are 3 credit hour courses that require a total of 60 contact hours per semester.